The short version

 I spent nearly two decades at HSBC, eventually leading technology and operations with global reach across 60+ markets with a team of 2,800 people.
 I lived in Brazil, Mexico, and India along the way — which taught me as much about human complexity as it did about systems.

-Today, I split my time between strategic advisory work and education.
+Today, I split my time between client work and education.
 I teach at MIT, Kellogg, Imperial, and IDEO U — not as an academic, but as someone who's lived through the messy reality of making technology work inside organisations.
+I work directly with a small number of organisations each year, mostly in sectors where expertise, trust, and accountability matter.

 2020 — Present

 Working with leaders on AI strategy and organisational change.
-Teaching at MIT xPRO, Northwestern Kellogg, Imperial College Business School, and IDEO U. Helping organisations figure out what to do after the pilots.
+Teaching at MIT xPRO, Northwestern Kellogg, Imperial College Business School, and IDEO U. Helping organisations decide where AI helps, how to govern it, and how to turn experimentation into working capability.

 2018 — 2021

 Built a next-generation banking platform.
-Navigated the regulatory landscape to secure a UK banking license.
+Navigated the regulatory landscape to secure a UK banking licence.
 Learned what it means to create something from scratch versus transform something that already exists.

 1999 — 2017